moeffju/luhn/README.md

 Add this line to your application's Gemfile:

-    gem 'luhn', :git => 'git://github.com/moeffju/luhn.git'
+    gem 'moeffju-luhn', :require => 'luhn'

 And then execute:

     $ bundle

-If you're not using bundler, you will have to build the gem from source.
+Or install it yourself as:

+    $ gem install moeffju-luhn

+The gem's name is 'luhn', so you need to `require luhn`.

 ## Usage